amygdala/gcp_blog/_posts/2021-02-26-kfp_tfdv_event_triggered.md

 -  the example demonstrates use of the [TensorFlow Data Validation (TFDV)][4] library to build pipeline components that derive **dataset statistics** and detect **drift** between older and newer dataset versions, and shows how to use drift information to decide whether to retrain a model on newer data.
 -  the example shows how to support **event-triggered** launch of Kubeflow Pipelines runs from a [Cloud Functions][5] (GCF) function, where the Function run is triggered by addition of a file to a given [Cloud Storage][6] (GCS) bucket.

-The machine learning task uses a tabular dataset that joins London bike rental information with weather data, and train a Keras model to predict rental duration.
+The machine learning task uses a tabular dataset that joins London bike rental information with weather data, and trains a Keras model to predict rental duration.
 See [this][7] and [this][8] blog post and associated [README][9] for more background on the dataset and model architecture.

 <figure>
 <a href="https://storage.googleapis.com/amy-jo/images/kf-pls/CleanShot%202021-02-26%20at%2011.30.13%402x.png" target="_blank"><img src="https://storage.googleapis.com/amy-jo/images/kf-pls/CleanShot%202021-02-26%20at%2011.30.13%402x.png" width="80%"/></a>